Ethan-CS/ResearchNotes/2024/08/202408022045 ALGOWIN Rejection.md

  Instead, either tack them at an appropriate point of the sentence without
  referring to them (e.g."the problem is known to be NP-hard [X]"), or name
  the authors ("Y et al. prove that the problem is NP-hard [X]")

+*Will need to change this as I go through.*

 - In page 1-2, the whole paragraph starting with "We first give graph
  theoretic", as well as the formal definition of the problem (in the box)
  should be moved to a Preliminaries section.
  + In fact, most things in the paragraph could be omitted, since they are
    standard graph notation.

+*Mileage may vary?
+Had exact opposite advice from previous review*

 - I would like to see a much more expanded section on related work.
 FF and
  related problems have a vast collection of works, including minimization and
  maximization versions, approximation, etc.

+*Working on this.*

 - I recommend including formal theorems in the Contributions section (Sec 1.1)
  so the reader can immediately see a collection of the results proved in your